 In the end, you need to populate your new WordPress website with the old website content.
-To know more about this, analyze option 2 where we will discuss this thing.
+To know more about this, analyze option two where we will discuss this thing.

-2. Install A Pre-Made Theme & Simply Migrate Your Content
+2. Install A Pre-Made Theme & Migrate Your Content

 If you’re not comfortable with too much coding and technical details, then you should always opt for this method, without any doubt.
-This option is fairly simple as well as less time-consuming.
+This option is relatively simple as well as less time-consuming.

 Step 1: Choose An Appropriate Theme